maelh/radio-frequency-prototype-boards/README.md

 Either solder only to the inner ring on the backside to mechanically secure a through hole component to the board, without connecting it to ground plane, or make a larger solder dome/blob that also covers the outer ground ring to make a ground plane connection.

-No special or large sized tip is necessary: I use a 2 mmm wide chisel tip, with a soldering station set to about 330°C, using Sn100Ni+ 0.5mm solder wire (see [recommended lead-free solder](NecessaryToolsAndParts.md#recommended-lead-free-solder)).
+No special or large sized tip is necessary: I use a 2 mm wide chisel tip, with a soldering station set to about 330°C, using Sn100Ni+ 0.5mm solder wire (see [recommended lead-free solder](NecessaryToolsAndParts.md#recommended-lead-free-solder)).

 Soldering in more detail: add some solder to the inner ring, then swirl the iron tip around the inner ring and the outer ground ring at the same time and add more solder to make a larger blob/dome.
 Initially it only bonds to the inner ring, but after a few seconds of swilring, the ground plane ring will also accept the solder.
 If the joint looks "cold"/crumbly, simply add a little flux and touch up the joint again briefly, so it will create a nice shiny joint.